 The guidance and accompanying materials are in beta.
 We will update them to ensure they stay fit for purpose.

-You can find descriptions of key terms found in the guidance in a glossary the end of the guidance.
+You can find descriptions of key terms found within the guidance in a glossary at the end of the guidance.

 Feedback

 We welcome your input on how we can improve the guidance.
 We will consider your suggestions for future updates to this page and relevant documents.
-You can submit feedback in writing or by using the feedback button at the bottom of this webpage.
+You can submit feedback in writing, or through the feedback button below.

 Foreign Ownership, Control, or Influence (FOCI) Risk Assessment Guidance feedback